railduino/zeroconf-lookup/INSTALL.md

 There is a `make.bat` file in the `Windows_Go` subdirectory, so please change into this subdirectory.
 `zeroconf_lookup` depends on some external libraries, so please run `make update` to install or update them first.
 It may take a while.
 Then run `make` to build the program.
 Remember, this is not a *Makefile* but just the `make.bat` batch file.

+The resulting executable is self contained and there is just one step left: creating the Windows Registry keys for finding the *browser manifest* files.
+To this end, run `zeroconf_lookup.exe -i` which will create the appropriate manifest files.
+After doing that, you may not move the executable anywhere else (or if you do, run the command again).
+Running `zeroconf_lookup.exe -u` will remove the registry keys again.
+Nothing else is installed.

+**That's it - you should be all set up now and the extension should work.
+If not, see below.**

+Hint: A NullSoft or WiX installer are probably not worth the while, we have just one executable (which can reside anywhere) plus two registry keys created by the said executable.

+## Trouble shooting

+**coming soon**

 # Installing on OS X / macOS